FudaWiki/fudawiki-files/mekurifuda.md

 In 1602, Tokugawa Ieyasu issued an edict banning Christianity in Japan and ordering the destruction of Christian churches, claiming that Christians are bringing disorder to Japanese society.
 This was effective throughout the entire Edo period (1603-1868).
 All Japanese were required to register at a Buddhist temple, which became an annual requirement.
 Moreover, all European missionaries were expelled, and all Christian converts were executed, marking the end of open Christianity in Japan.

 In addition, Tokugawa also imposed foreign trade policies (now known as *Sakoku* policy) which severely limited trade between Japan and other countries, effectively eliminating any colonial and religious influence of Spain and Portugal.

-Moreover, Christianity was formally banned in Japan in 1612 and was subject to persecution.
-During this time, a Karuta deck hidden in a Buddhist altar would be a cause for people to accuse its owner of being Christian and have him executed.
+During this time, the only westerners allowed to trade with Japan were the Dutch.

+## Evolution of Tensho Karuta into Mekurifuda

+Due to the ban on Christianity, local karuta manufacturers became wary of the designs on the cards, which featured foreign imagery that could be mistaken for Christian iconography, especially the suit of cups which looked like the Holy Grail.
+A person owning a Karuta deck could be accused of being Christian and executed.
+There was even a humorous account of this in a collection of Japanese stories in 1749, where Shigeemon of Hatchobori, Edo, discovered a piece of karuta in the Buddhist altar of his tenant Rokubei, and caused a big commotion by quickly assuming that Rokubei was a Christian.
+The story later goes on to describe how Shigeemon was punished for committing a crude offense because he did not know about karuta.

-Considering this, it seemed that card manufacturers tried to cover up or change the iconography of Karuta.
+Considering this, it seemed that karuta manufacturers tried to cover up or change the iconography of Karuta.
 They replaced the courts with illustrations suitable for Japanese tastes, such as images of Samurai or Buddhist iconography.
 Eventually, manufacturers heavily overprinted them with color or transformed them into abstract shapes or strokes, likely as a way to reduce costs.

+Also, the cards were made to be smaller than the Portuguese cards they were based on.
+It was initially thought to be an adaptation of a practice by the Portuguese traders to cut the edges of the cards and wrap them with backing paper once the edges started to wear out, but this is untrue.
+Nowadays, it is thought that the change in dimensions was likely to make the cards easier to be carried and held by Japanese hands.

 The resulting Karuta decks slightly varied in design and structure depending on the region in Japan it was made, and the kind of game that was popular in those regions.
 These types of cards were given various names based on the games played with them, such as "Tensho Karuta", "Yomi Karuta", "Mekuri Karuta", "Kingo Karuta", "Kabu Karuta", etc., but because of the similarities in their structure and design, they are now all classified as Mekurifuda.